River Derwent, Yorkshire: History

 The owners of land near the river complained in 1722 that the new locks and weirs caused them to lose income because their meadows were more often flooded.
 In 1793 thirty-five vessels were trading from Malton, carrying corn downstream to the West Riding towns and returning upstream with coal.
 Virtually every village and hamlet near the tidal river had its own landing place.

 In 1845 the York and North Midland Railway was built to join the West Riding to Scarborough via Malton.
 Much of the freight traffic of the Derwent Navigation was transferred to the cheaper railway.
 In 1855 the railway managers bought the Navigation, and to further stifle competition they charged high tolls on barge freight.
 More cargo was moved to the railway, and by the 1890s the only regular trade on the Derwent was on its lower reaches.

 By the beginning of the 20th century the river was being used for pleasure craft, and by 1920 there were craft based regularly at Stamford Bridge and Kirkham Abbey.
 After floods in 1930 damaged the lock gates at Kirkham, several vessels were stranded upstream.
-In 1935 the statutory Right of Navigation was revoked above Sutton Lock.
+The statutory Right of Navigation was revoked above Sutton Lock by the River Derwent Navigation Act Revocation Order 1935 (SR&O 1935/978).
 There followed a long series of fights for public access against riparian interests which continue to the present day.